Home » Technology » Dead Pixel on TV

 Non-working sub-pixel on the screen

-What’s the Reason for Dead Pixels
+What’s the Reason for Dead Pixels?

 These transistors control the crystals in the cells of which the pixels consist.
-When such a transistor fails, a dead pixel appears since it becomes impossible to control liquid crystals.
+When such a transistor fails, a dead pixel appears since it becomes impossible to control the liquid crystals.

 Dead pixel on a black screen